-- The State of Delaware (the State) engaged Willis Towers Watson (WTW) to support a procurement for health data warehouse services for the Group Health Insurance Program's (GHIP) medical, health management and pharmacy programs - The State's contract with Merative expires on June 30, 2026 - To maximize the analytic value delivered through the current data warehousing arrangement, the SEBC will be issuing an RFP with a contract effective date of July 1, 2026 - During the May 30, 2025 SEBC Meeting, the SEBC discussed the scope of services for the upcoming health data warehouse RFP and initial feedback from the SEBC - Today's discussion will focus on an overview of health data warehouse RFP, including prior feedback obtained from Committee members that has been incorporated into the RFP - Any additional feedback from Committee members will be incorporated into the final version of the health data warehouse RFP, which the Committee will vote on at the July 29, 2025 SEBC meeting
+- The State of Delaware (the State) engaged Willis Towers Watson (WTW) to support a procurement for health data warehouse services for the Group Health Insurance Program's (GHIP) medical, health management, and pharmacy programs. - The State's contract with Merative expires on June 30, 2026. - To maximize the analytic value delivered through the current data warehouse arrangement, the SEBC will be issuing an RFP with a contract effective date of July 1, 2026. - During the May 30, 2025 SEBC Meeting, the SEBC discussed the scope of services for the upcoming health data warehouse RFP and initial feedback from the SEBC. - Feedback from the SEBC was incorporated into the health data warehouse RFP. - During the June 27, 2025 SEBC Meeting, the SEBC was provided an overview of health data warehouse RFP, which included prior feedback obtained from Committee members that had been incorporated into the RFP.
+Additional feedback was provided and discussed at that meeting. - Additional feedback was requested from the SEBC by July 7, 2025 in preparation for the health data warehouse RFP's vote for approval today.
+This feedback will be reviewed during today's discussion.